-On July 16, 2024, we entered into the White Lion Purchase Agreement, pursuant to which we may, subject to the satisfaction of certain customary conditions including, without limitation, the effectiveness of a registration statement registering the shares issuable pursuant to the White Lion Purchase Agreement, issue up to \$10,000,000 of shares of Common Stock.
-Additionally, on July 1, 2024, we entered into the Exchange Agreement providing for, among other things: the cancellation of all indebtedness owed to Carlyle and Kline Hill by the Company; termination of all debt instruments by and between the Company and Carlyle and by and between Kline Hill; the satisfaction of all obligations owed to Carlyle and Kline Hill by the Company under the terminated debt instruments; the issuance of convertible notes to Carlyle and Kline Hill; and the issuance of shares of Common Stock to Kline Hill.
+On July 16, 2024, we entered into the White Lion Purchase Agreement, as amended on July 24, 2024, pursuant to which we may, subject to the satisfaction of certain customary conditions including, without limitation, the effectiveness of a registration statement registering the shares issuable pursuant to the White Lion Purchase Agreement, issue up to \$30.0 million of shares of Common Stock.
+Additionally, on July 1, 2024, we entered into the Exchange Agreement providing for, among other things: the cancellation of all indebtedness owed to Carlyle and Kline Hill by the Company; termination of all debt instruments by and between the Company and Carlyle and by and between Kline Hill; the satisfaction of all obligations owed to Carlyle and Kline Hill; and the issuance of shares of Common Stock to Kline Hill.
 For more information about the White Lion Purchase Agreement and the Exchange Agreement, please see "- Recent Developments".